RodrigoAmandio/teste_bees/README.md

 ```

+**Note**: Folders like config/, logs/, and data/ are intentionally ignored in version control via .gitignore.
+These directories can grow very large with runtime artifacts or sensitive configurations and should not be uploaded to the remote repository.
+This keeps the repository clean and efficient.

 ## Additional Notes
 - **Timezone**: DAG schedules use UTC.
 Daily runs are configured at 23:00 UTC (8:00 PM Brazil time).